openconnectivity/ARTIK-Code/README.md

 This repository contains code for creating IoTivity and IoTivity-lite server on the Samsung ARTIK boards.
 There is currently just one sample, but it has been tested to run on the ARTIK 530s using both IoTivity and IoTivity-lite.

 There is currently one sample project.
+- OCFArtikEnviro - This project creates an OCF server that controls the LED on the Enviro pHat by using ARTIK Library.
 - artiklight - This project creates an OCF server that controls the blue LED directly on the ARTIK 530s.
 It uses the binarySwith resource

 # Artik information